Toldbodgade 12: Architecture

 The building consists of four storeys and is five bays wide.
-It has a one-bay wall dormer with the remain of a hoist.
-The windows have shutters.
+It has a one-bay wall dormer with the remains of metal hoists in the building's reception area.
+The windows have the original shutters.

-Today

 The Danish Board of Technology Foundation has been based in the building.
 In 2017, the organization moved to Hvidovre.

-Other tenants include Better Collective and Yellowsunmedia.
+Previous tenants have included Better Collective and Yellowsunmedia.